Why a Social Media Event Marketing Strategy is Your Best Friend

 Let’s Get Down to Business (to Plan an Effective B2B Social Media Event Marketing Strategy)

 For our friends in the B2B world who are likely putting on events like webinars or tradeshows, you face very similar challenges that, when you get down to it, aren’t so different from those in the B2C space.
 Landing pages, hashtags, and ad spend are still just as important for tradeshows and webinars, but it’s worth contemplating how best to leverage the thought-leadership of your attending talent.
 After all, your keynote speaker Jane Doe, (VP of Operations) is as much an influencer in her industry as any Instagram fashion blogger is in theirs.
 Try setting up lists of your speakers/moderators in Twitter and LinkedIn so you can share any of their content that’s relevant to your event.

-Live-tweeting during the proceeding is a good way to generate conversation with participants and attendees.
+Live-tweeting during the proceeding is a good way to generate conversations with participants and attendees.
 If your venue allows it, think about erecting a “tweet” wall with a live stream of incoming tweets using your event hashtag.
 However, if going this route, it is of paramount importance that you really screen your hashtag ahead of time to make sure your event doesn’t take on a double meaning and audience members see some truly shocking stuff during a keynote address.
 If you’re really worried, though, most “tweet wall” programs are equipped with some sort of moderation tools.

 You also don’t need to be putting on the show to reap the benefits of event content!
 If your company is attending a tradeshow, webinar, party, etc, you’re still more than capable of generating a lot of great posts for your business.
 Showcasing your attendance illustrates industry clout, your business’ position on the cutting edge, and allows you to show off employees and talent.

 After the Big Day